-Triple award scientists will use their Science Trilogy (Core) time from the core column and must state a preference for Triple Science in the option column.
+Triple award scientists will use their Science Trilogy (Core) time and must state a preference for Triple Science.

 Year 9 teachers will discuss with individual students the most appropriate route for them.

 For more information please speak to Mrs Cook